 Stories offer so many opportunities to engage with your audience that it’s time to capitalise.
 We recommend using at least one interactive sticker per day on Instagram and experimenting with new features such as GIFs and Music.

 Use Instagram Insights to test and learn as you go.
 This will tell you what works well with your audience.
 Analytics can be found in the Insights section.
 It shows metrics such as how many people click on your Stories, skip forward, and follow you after seeing a Story.

 Use this insight to inform your future content.
 For example, a high number of skips forward can be seen as a sign that your story wasn’t interesting, was too long, or wasn’t cropped properly.
 A high number of taps forward could also mean that the composition of your story is off.
 Keep trying, and test and learn!

 Standard feed posts can be plotted in to support your Stories activity.
 You could even start to be more reactive with these by seeing which Story is most successful and then base your post on that content.

 This may seem like additional work – don’t worry, we hear you!
-Remember that Stories don’t need to be absolutely polished.
+Remember that a Story doesn’t need to be absolutely polished.
 Users like to see rough(ish), behind-the-scenes content.
 In fact, The Guardian found in mid-2018 that less polished video Stories drove better completion rates than heavily produced, scripted ones.
 We love The Guardian’s Stories game, where they use young presenters, lo-fi sets and emojis and stickers to gamify the news.

 If you have key announcements we recommend creating more styled and branded assets.
 Apps such as Canva and Unfold are great for designing the perfect templates for this.
 You can check out more of our favourite tools here, and take a look at Canva’s great ‘Stepping up your Instagram Stories with Canva’ guide too.